jchoi2507/CoppeliaSim_Remote_API/README.md

    - There are online guides for CoppeliaSim remote API connection in MATLAB, C++, and Java
 - Certain conditions must be met for remote API connection to work, including:
    - Correct files in workplace directory
-   - Correct command in the child script of any object in the scene
+   - Correct command in the child script of any object in the scene (connected to port 19999)

+            simRemoteApi.start(19999)

    - Simulation already running before executing a Python program
 - A newer and more flexible method to utilize remote API was released, the BlueZero interface
    - The b0-based remote API connection utilizes a similar but different library and also requires a resolver to be running